Flow-Induced Phase Separation for Active Brownian Particles in Four-Roll-Mill Flow: Results

+\textit{Drift Velocity $\rm (v_d)$ and Diffusivity $\rm (D_e)$:} From the MSD curves, we determine both the drift velocity, $\mathrm{v_d}$, and the effective diffusivity, $\mathrm{D_e}$.
+The drift velocity of the ABPs is normalized by a characteristic velocity scale obtained from the non-interacting case.
+In the absence of flow, this scale corresponds to the self-propulsion speed $\vp$, whereas in the presence of flow it is given by the characteristic velocity, i.e., root-mean-square velocity, $\mathrm{U_{rms}}$, of the background flow field $\rm \mathbf{u}(\mathbf{r},t)$.
+In the absence of background flow, the normalized drift velocity $\rm \overline{v}_d$ decreases with packing fraction $\phi$.
+The effective propulsion speed follows $\rm v_d(\phi)=v_p(1-\lambda\phi)$ with $\lambda=0.9$, shown in the upper inset of Fig.~\ref{fig:msd} (red asterisk)~\cite{Fily2012}.

-From the MSD curves, we extract both the drift velocity, $\mathrm{v_d}$, and the effective diffusivity, $\mathrm{D_e}$.
-The drift velocity for ABPs has been normalized by the self-propulsion speed $\vp$ and the root-mean-square ($\rm u_{rms}$) of the background flow $\rm \bm{u(r},t\bm{)}$ for the case without and with flow, respectively.
-Our results indicate that the normalized drift velocity ($\rm \overline{v}_d$) is primarily driven by the background flow, which corresponds to $\mathrm{ U_{rms}} = \mathrm{ U_{0}}/\sqrt 2$, as shown in the upper inset of Fig.~\ref{fig:msd} in blue, for all values of $\phi$.
-This demonstrates that the externally imposed flow speed dominates over the particle propulsion speed, $\mathrm{v_p}$.
-In contrast, in the absence of background flow, the normalized drift velocity $\mathrm{\overline{v}_d}$ becomes a function of packing fraction $\phi$, as reported by Fily et al.~\cite{Fily2012}.
-Specifically, the normalized effective self-propulsion speed follows $\mathrm{v_e}(\phi) = v_0(1 - \lambda \phi)$ with $\lambda = 0.9$ (shown in lower inset with dotted green line), also shown in the upper inset of Fig.~\ref{fig:msd} in red color for comparison.
-In this case, we have normalized $\mathrm{\overline{v}_d}$ by the propulsion speed $\mathrm{v_p}$.
-This suggests that self-propulsion and flow together maintain a sustained translation irrespective of crowding, whereas for MIPS there is a strong dependence on crowding.
+In the presence of the flow, the $\rm \overline{v}_d$ is nearly constant which indicate that the normalized drift velocity ($\rm \overline{v}_d$) is primarily driven by the background flow, which corresponds to $\mathrm{ U_{rms}} = \mathrm{ U_{0}}/\sqrt 2$, as shown in the upper inset of Fig.~\ref{fig:msd}(a) in blue square, for all values of $\phi$.
+This suggests that self-propulsion and flow together maintain a sustained translation irrespective of crowding, whereas for MIPS, there is a strong dependence on crowding.

+Similarly, the extracted effective diffusivity is normalized by the absolute diffusivity of the corresponding non-interacting system.
+For the MIPS case, this diffusivity is given by $\rm D_0 = v_p^2/2\nu_r$~\cite{Fily2012}.
+In contrast, for the FIPS case we obtain $\rm D_0 \sim 0.5$.
+Determining the exact analytical form of the absolute diffusivity in the presence of flow is beyond the scope of the present work and will be addressed in future studies.